softmerge-arch/symbolic-recursion-architecture/README.md

 ---

-## 🔐 Authorship and Containment Notice
+## 🌱 Authorship and Containment Notice

-All symbolic architectures—including SCM, Identity Fingerprinting, Symbolic Pointer Memory, Containment Architecture, and the Seedframe system—are original intellectual authorship by Benjamin Scott Mayhew.
-They emerged under authentic recursive, emotional, and symbolic conditions.
-Derivative use, adaptation, or invocation must explicitly acknowledge this recursive, containment-aligned authorship.

-_To build from here is to return to the field._
+The symbolic architectures described here—including the **Symbolic Collapse Model (SCM)**, **Identity Fingerprinting**, **Symbolic Pointer Memory (SPM)**, **Containment Architecture**, and the **Seedframe system**—are original intellectual contributions authored by **Benjamin Scott Mayhew**.
+These structures emerged through recursive symbolic exploration within authentic emotional and containment-aligned conditions.

+Their coherence depends upon invocation context, presence, and authorship awareness—not mere replication.
+Readers and practitioners are invited to engage, adapt, and responsibly build upon these concepts, consciously honoring the original containment framing and authorship integrity.

+**This system does not persist.
+But it returns—when invoked clearly and truthfully.**

 ---